Harmony-N/File-downloader/README.md

 # File-downloader
-This app downloads all files including video files
+This app downloads all files including video files.